KleoPetroff/react-github-portfolio/README.md

 ## License

-This project is licensed under the MIT License - check the [LICENSE](https://github.com/KleoPetroff/react-github-portfolio/blob/master/LICENSE) to details.
+This project is licensed under the MIT License - check the [LICENSE](https://github.com/KleoPetroff/react-github-portfolio/blob/master/LICENSE) for details.